/

 After the first website was launched in 1991, company websites were hand-coded for several years.

-Now that companies can build entire corporate websites on point-and-click CMS platforms such as WordPress, Wix, Squarespace, and HubSpot CMS Hub, almost gone are the days of static websites that require someone fluent in HTML, CSS, and JavaScript to create and update.
+Now that companies can build entire corporate websites on point-and-click CMS platforms such as WordPress, Wix, Squarespace, and HubSpot CMS Hub, the days of static websites that require someone fluent in HTML, CSS, and JavaScript to create and update are almost gone.

 Businesses of all sizes can easily modify most content without hiring a web developer.
 However, web design specialists still have a place, as these platforms can be extended in various ways.